markodevv/soft_renderer/README.md

 (note that you may need to change the vcvarsall.bat path in startup.bat depending on your Visual Studio version and location) Simply run the **build.bat** file from cmd and it will hopefuly compile.

+Or you can download the current build on [Release](https://github.com/bisevac-marko/soft_renderer/releases/tag/main) page.

 ## Usage

 Use mouse to rotate the model and scroll to zoom.